azamb/docs-engineering-matrix/tech.md

 #### Engineer 1

 - Understands all the components of HTTP RESTful JSON APIs.
-- Understands different formats used in an API.
 - Able to query and update data via an API.

 ##### Examples